Nonce-firewall/My-Portfolio-Base/README.md

 npm run build
 ```

-2. Deploy the `dist` folder to your hosting provider
+2. Deploy the `dist` folder to your hosting provider.

 ## Contributing